 Try a Collection of our Math Resources for Free!

-We hope this information about Guided Math Workshop is helpful and would love for you to try these math resources with your students.
+We hope this information about Guided Math Workshop is helpful!
+Next, we would love for you to try these math resources with your students.
 They offer elementary students opportunities to practice grade level concepts and skills in fun and engaging ways.
-You can download worksheets specific to your grade level (along with lots of other math freebies) in our free printable math resources bundle using this link: free printable math activities for elementary teachers.
+You can download worksheets specific to your grade level in our free printable math resources bundle.
+Use this link to access them: free printable math activities for elementary teachers.

 Check out these other math resources!